wrkzcoin/wrkzcoin/extras/web-wallet-wasm/GUIDE.md

 4. Click `Load Demo Secret` to confirm decrypt.
 5. Click `Lock Vault`, then verify load returns `vault_locked`.

-## Remote Node Failover
+## Remote Node Management

 1. Keep ordered endpoints: primary, secondary, tertiary.
-2. Probe on startup and periodically.
-3. Route traffic to best healthy endpoint.
-4. Swap endpoint on timeout/error threshold.
-5. Periodically compare chain height with alternate endpoint.
+2. Set one endpoint as default for create/import actions.
+3. During an active wallet session, use `Use For Wallet` to call `swapNode`.
+4. Add/remove custom endpoints as needed.